Last updated Monday, 9 November 2020

-- Building Size
+1. Building Size

 Building size can be calculated based on the number of square metres that make up the floor space.
 For most accurate measurement of how much air conditioning capacity you require, find out how many square metres make up your home’s floor plan, including multiple levels.

 Then, you can choose a corresponding size and level of efficiency for your system.

-- Window Condition
+3. Window Condition

 - Number of windows in the building